spsea92/linear-regression/linear_regression_model.md

     ## 2    496 14.160  4   0.32408 2.838 0.02393 *
     ## ---
     ## Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1

+We see from the p-value is 0.02393, so the probability that the null hypothesis is true is very small, and thus, at least one of parameters (speechiness, acousticness, liveness, and the interaction term) in question is significant.

 The next series of partial F-test will test each of the parameters in question to determine their significance.